babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 ------------------------

-.. rubric:: Section: Real work allocation and Diary
+.. rubric:: Section: Access to resource data

 This section allows to:

 * Defines who will be able to see and update “real work” for other users.
 * Defines who can validate weekly work for resource.
 * Defines who have access on diary for resources.
+* Defines who, as a resource, can subscribe to survey for users.

 .. note:: Validate real work